Angela Jeon-Huh, EdD, Assistant Dean

 Marilena Drakou, Assistant Director

-As the Assistant Director, Marilena's responsibilities include leading F-1 advising and overseeing immigration-related workshops and seminars for professional staff and faculty.
-She primarily focuses on advising F-1 students in regards to reinstatement, change of status and other complex immigration advising.
-She is also an active member of NAFSA and PAIEN.
-Marilena, has been working in the field of international education since August 2007, and has joined Drexel University since July 2004 where she has worked in various roles.
-She originally came from Greece in 2001 and she received her Bachelor's of Science in Nursing from the University of Athens in Greece with specialty in Nurse Anesthesia.
+As the Assistant Director, Marilena is the lead for the J-1 scholars, J-1 students and their dependents providing holistic immigration advising and adjustment throughout their stay.
+Additionally, she co-leads immigration-related workshops and seminars for professional staff and faculty within University and maintains up-to-date information on regulations, policies and practices (internal and external) pertaining to international students.
+She is also an active member of the National Association of Foreign Student Adviser (NAFSA) and the Philadelphia Area International Educators Network (PAIEN).
+Marilena, has been working in the field of international education since August 2007, and has joined Drexel University since July 2004 where she has worked in various professional roles.
+She originally came from Greece and she received her Bachelor's of Science in Nursing from the University of Athens in Greece with specialty in Nurse Anesthesia.
 In 2007 she also received a Bachelor's of Science in Health Service Administration from Drexel University with honors.
-She is currently pursuing a Master's degree in Legal Studies with specialty in Criminal Law at Thomas Kline Law School at Drexel University.
+She is currently pursuing a graduate degree in Legal Studies with specialty in Criminal Law at Thomas Kline Law School at Drexel University.
 She is very excited to be part of the ISSS team and she relishes learning and working in such a diverse institution.

 Kea Glenn, International Student Advisor

-As the International Students and Scholars Advisor, Kea is responsible for advising F-1/J-1 students and scholars at the University.
-She serves as Designated School Official/Alternate Responsible Officer and advises current students/scholars on academic, cultural and visa regulations governing their stay in the U.S. Kea received her Bachelor of Arts at Shawnee State University where she studied International Relations/Political Science as well as enriched her cultural awareness/foreign language skills by studying abroad in China.
+As the International Students and Scholars Advisor, Kea is responsible for advising F-1 students and scholars at the University.
+She serves as Designated School Official and advises current students on academic, cultural and visa regulations governing their stay in the U.S. She is also the Team Lead in presenting several student employment authorization workshops to include Co-op/Curricular Practical Training as well as Optional Practical Training.
+Kea received her Bachelor of Arts at Shawnee State University where she studied International Relations/Political Science as well as enriched her cultural awareness/foreign language skills by studying abroad in China.
 After college, Kea joined the Army and is currently serving in the Ohio Army National Guard as an Engineer Operations Officer.
 She has invested over nine years to working in higher education, and looks forward to serving the international students and scholars' community with the same dedication and passion.

 Dylan O'Donoghue, International Student Advisor

-As the International Students and Scholars Advisor, Dylan is also responsible for advising F-1/J-1 students and scholars at the University.
-She serves as Designated School Official/Alternate Responsible Officer and advises current students/scholars on academic, cultural and visa regulations governing their stay in the U.S. Since May, Dylan has been a part of the International Student and Scholars Services team as a temporary employee to help new international students with the application process and issuance of their I-20/DS-2019s.
+As the International Students and Scholars Advisor, Dylan advising F-1 students and scholars at the University.
+She serves as Designated School Official and advises current students on academic, cultural and visa regulations governing their stay in the U.S. Dylan also implements programming for the ISSS office.
+This includes hosting workshops and events with ISSS, student organizations, and other offices.
+In addition, she maintains the office’s social media and newsletters.
 Dylan graduated from Grinnell College with Bachelor degrees in Chinese Studies and English Literature.
 After graduation, she received a fellowship through Grinnell College to live and teach English in Nanjing, China.
 Upon returning to the U.S., Dylan stayed involved in the field of education and while also completing her Certification as an Interpreter for Mandarin.
-Immediately preceding her arrival to Drexel, Dylan was a founding member of Chestnut Hill College's English Language Program and acted as Activities and Housing Coordinator for their international students.
-When Dylan is not at the office, she can be found volunteering with the immigrant and refugee population of Philadelphia, exploring Chinatown, or out on the Frisbee fields.
+She is currently pursuing a certificate at Drexel University in Issues in Human Trafficking.